BrunoBoehm/node-note-app-tut/dev.md

 The node modules is not to be put in source controle.
 Inside of the `.gitignore` you can write `node_modules`.
 If you erase it or start and existing node project, you can install all necessary modules with `npm install`.

+## S3.L12 Nodemon to restart the app
+We use `npm install -g`.
+Global utility in the machine, you run it from the terminal.
+You can use it from the terminal `nodemon app.js`.